bkkuan/tp/docs/UserGuide.md

 # TeamScape User Guide

+Are you a manager of small teams looking to record tasks remotely?
+Look no further, presenting to you...
+TEAMSCAPE

 TeamScape is a **desktop app for managing contacts and the tasks under it, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast and confident to remember command format, TeamScape can get your contact/task management tasks done faster than traditional GUI apps.
 Adopted from AB3.

 <!-- * Table of Contents -->